We reported 455 general computer controls issues to the 54 agencies audited in 2013.

-Only 10 agencies met our expectations for managing their environments effectively, compared with 11 in 2014.
-More than half of the agencies are not meeting our benchmark expectations in 3 or more categories and the overall result showed a 3% decline on the prior year.
+From the 42 agencies that had capability assessments conducted only eight were meeting our expectations for managing their environments effectively.
+More than half of the agencies were not meeting our benchmark expectations in three or more categories.
+Nevertheless, the overall result was a slight improvement on the prior year.

-Change controls and physical security are managed effectively by most agencies, but the management of IT risks, information security, business continuity and IT operations need a much greater focus.
+Management of Changes and Physical Security were being managed effectively by most agencies, the Management of IT Risks, Information Security, Business continuity and Operations need much greater focus.

 We use the results of our GCC work to inform our capability assessments of agencies.
 Capability maturity models are a way of assessing how well developed and capable the established IT controls are and how well developed or capable they should be.
 The models provide a benchmark for agency performance and a means for comparing results from year to year.

 The models we developed use accepted industry good practice as the basis for assessment.
 Our assessment of the appropriate maturity level for an agency’s general computer controls is influenced by various factors.
 These include: the business objectives of the agency; the level of dependence on IT; the technological sophistication of their computer systems; and the value of information managed by the agency.

 What did we do?

 We conducted GCC audits at 54 agencies and completed capability assessments at 42 of them.
 This is the sixth year we have been assessing agencies against globally recognised good practice.

 We provided the 42 selected agencies with capability assessment forms and asked them to complete and return the forms at the end of the audit.
 We then met with each of the agencies to compare their assessment and that of ours which was based on the results of our GCC audits.
 The agreed results are reported below.

 We use a 0-5 scale rating5 listed below to evaluate each agency’s capability and maturity levels in each of the GCC audit focus areas.
 The models provide a baseline for comparing results for these agencies from year to year.
 Our intention is to increase the number of agencies assessed each year.